Birds of Kauai Feature image

 39 Must-See Birds of Kauai: A Colorful Hawaiian Experience

-The birds of Kauai are truly magnificent, one would wish that such beauty comes from no other than the skies.
+The birds of Kauai are truly magnificent, one would wish that such a beauty comes from no other than the skies.
 It is exactly a sight I wish to see while sitting with my father and younger brother who are witnesses, all thanks to our week-long vacation in Kauai where we gazed in awe, along with many colorful birds.

 A beautiful member of Kauai Birds "Red-tailed tropic bird"